A deterministic approach to Loewner-energy minimizers: The energy minimizer for weldings (EMW) family

 by the monotonicity of hcap and explicit calculation.
 Thus, if $\{\eta_n\}$ is a sequence such that

-then by flowing upwards, if necessary, with the constant driver $\eta_n(\tau)$ from the moment $\tau = \tau(\eta_n)$ that $x_0$ and $y_0$ are welded together, we may assume that each $\eta_n$ is defined on the same interval $[0,T]$.
-Hence $\{\eta_n\}$ is a bounded subset of $W^{1,2}([0,T])$, and so is precompact in $C([0,T])$ (recall the discussion of Loewner energy in \S\ref{Sec:BackgroundLoewnerEnergy}).
-If $\eta_{n} \rightarrow \xi$ is any uniform sub-sequential limit, by lower semicontinuity
+then by flowing upwards, if necessary, with the constant driver $\eta_n(\tau)$ from the moment $\tau = \tau(\eta_n)$ that $x_0$ and $y_0$ are welded together (which adds no energy), we may assume that each $\eta_n$ is defined on the same interval $[0,T]$.
+Hence $\{\eta_n\}$ is a bounded subset of $W^{1,2}([0,T])$ and so is precompact in $C([0,T])$ (recall the discussion in \S\ref{Sec:BackgroundLoewnerEnergy}).
+If $\eta_{n} \rightarrow \xi$ is any sub-sequential limit, by lower semicontinuity